department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 <div class="va-introtext">

 To get a VA direct or VA-backed home loan, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
 Find out if you can get a COE.
-And keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.
+Keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.

 </div>